 Bingo’s Growing Popularity in South America21 January, 2019

 Bingo’s growth has paralleled the popularity of online casino games.
-Though having been around since the mid-2000s, with the rise of smart phones and the ubiquity of online connections, online casino games have gained a foothold in the habits of digital gamblers the world over.
+Though having been around since the mid-2000s, with the rise of smart phones and the ubiquity of the Internet, online casino games have gained a foothold in the habits of digital gamblers the world over.
 Online bingo platforms like barbados bingo is one of the best sample out there that can be used as proof of the growth of bingo even in online world.
 Now, more tech-savvy users have enjoyed the online social aspect, plus the freedom to play from wherever they want.
 This has also paralleled the increase in connectivity in the South American continent, of course.